Skip to main content

 At this time, the only known way to prevent Long COVID is to avoid getting COVID-19.
 The observational cohort studies and the RECOVER Pathobiology Research Program are investigating potential mechanisms for how some people may be protected from Long COVID or some of its symptoms.

-There are 5 RECOVER platform protocols with one or more clinical trials within the platform.
+There are five RECOVER platform protocols, with one or more clinical trials in each platform.
 The protocol for each platform describes the goals of the research, who can enroll, possible treatments, study activities, and more.
-The five platforms are:

 • RECOVER-NEURO focuses on treatments for cognitive symptoms associated with Long COVID.

 • RECOVER-VITAL focuses on treating viral persistence and reactivation, which is when the SARS-CoV-2 virus stays in the body and damages organs or the immune system.
-The latter has been considered as a possible cause for Long COVID.
+The latter is considered a possible cause for Long COVID.
 This trial focuses on treatments to stop the virus from replication to prevent continued damage and to resolve symptoms caused by the virus.

 • RECOVER-AUTONOMIC focuses on treatments for adults who have an autonomic nervous system disorder, called Postural Orthostatic Tachycardia Syndrome (POTS), a common consequence of Long COVID.